300 stone crushers to be set up near Khanpur Dam

 He said the area had valuable rocks, but no vegetation, adding no environmental assessment has been done in this regard.
 He, however, maintained that the KP government would not start the mining blindly without considering its overall impact.

+KP CM’s Special Assistant Kamran Bangash told The News through PTI Digital Media Head Peshawar Region Ikram Khatana that the authorities were looking into the matter, adding there would be no illegal mining.
+Explaining further he wrote to The News that the mines department has recently performed really well in terms of revenue generation and curbing illegal mining in large scales.

-Environmental pundit stated the area surrounding Khanpur has huge tourism and recreation potential, and demanded the prime minister look into this matter.
+Environmental pundits stated the area surrounding Khanpur has huge tourism and recreation potential, and demanded the prime minister look into this matter.

+To get the stance of more government officials on this issue that totally contradicts with the ideology of PTI and Prime Minister Imran Khan, The News repeatedly tried to contact Malik Amin Aslam (PM’s adviser on climate change) and Shahbaz Gill (PM's special assistant), but none responded.

+Prime Minister Imran Khan shows much interest in preserving natural habitats and is often seen campaigning for tree plantation.
+Countrywide projects like the 10 billion tree tsunami is one of the major environmental projects put forward by the PTI government.